Quad-City Times: Brent Bozell scandal

 In 2014, it was revealed that L. Brent Bozell III, whose conservative column the Quad-City Times had been publishing, was not written by Bozell at all but by designated ghostwriters.

-In light of the revelation, the Quad-City Times dropped Bozell's column, saying, "Bozell may have been comfortable representing others' work as his own.
+Following the revelation, the Quad-City Times dropped Bozell's column, reporting that, "Bozell may have been comfortable representing others' work as his own.
 We're not.
 The latest disclosure convinces us Bozell has no place on our print or web pages."

 Current Quad-City Times columnists include Roy Booker, Linda Cook, Matt Coss, Jennifer DeWitt, Don Doxsie, Alma Gaul, and Barb Ickes.
-The current editor is Matt Christensen.
-Deb Anselm is the publisher of the Quad-City Times.
+The current editor is Matt Christensen, and Deb Anselm is the publisher.

 Other editions

-The newspaper receives Iowa political news from Lee Enterprises' Des Moines bureau, and Illinois political news from its Springfield bureau.
+The newspaper receives Iowa political news from Lee Enterprises' Des Moines bureau and Illinois political news from its Springfield bureau.

 Previously, the Quad-City Times published these additional editions, which have since been discontinued: